 About Church of St Anne – Vilnius

 Built on the former site of an early fifteenth century wooden church, it took around five years to construct the Church of St Anne, which was completed at the beginning of the sixteenth century.
-Most of the structure remains true to its original architecture, although some changes were made in the mid-late sixteenth century and renovations have been carried out over the years, including in 2009.
+It was built for Anna, Grand Duchess of Lithuania, wife to Vytautas the Great, and was consecrated in 1500.

+The church is a prominent example of Flamboyant Gothic and Brick Gothic styles, and is considered to be one of the most interesting examples of Gothic architecture in Lithuania.
 The distinctive red hue of the Church of St Anne can be attributed to the thirty-three types of clay brick used to construct it.

 According to legend, the church is so striking that Napoleon Bonaparte spotted the church during the Franco-Russian war of 1812 and subsequently wished to carry the church home to Paris ‘in the palm of his hand.’